alex-antonison/health-etl-data-platform/README.md

 Snowflake will be the Cloud Data Warehouse that HealthETL uses for transforming and serving up data.
 This was largely decided by the deep integrations Snowflake has with the general modern data stack ecosystem but in particular with AWS, Dagster, and dbt.

-****Note*** In the spirit of keeping this project fully local, I will be using DuckDB instead.
+****Note*** In the spirit of keeping this project fully local, I will be using Postgres instead.
 But for the narrative, Snowflake is the Cloud Data Warehouse of choice.

 ### Extract and Load Data